 As is customary on Hunters, the traveler is overhead, on a stainless-steel arch, to keep the cockpit clear of the obstruction and the boom clear of your head.
 The helmsman can easily adjust the mainsheet traveler and the jib sheets, although the mainsheet itself is at the companionway as illustrated above.
 The setup allows short handed sailing when there are only a couple of people in the cockpit or with an autopilot doing the steering.
-For instructions on folding the arch for transport or service please contact your dealer.

-B&R Rig With Struts Description
+12.10 B&R Rig